 If you are hesitant to start therapy, reach out to people you trust and share with them.
 Building a support system around you that can assist you in difficult times can make a big difference.

-Depending on severity of symptoms, psychotherapy, medication, or both may be recommended.
+Depending on the severity of symptoms, psychotherapy, medication, or both may be recommended.

 In most cases, the primary choice of treating separation anxiety disorder is psychotherapy.
 Psychotherapists work with a child and a family on alleviating the severity of symptoms by helping the relationship between the parent/caregiver and the child improve, through learning coping mechanisms and slowly introducing experiences through which a child develops a sense of security.